Volkov Commander

 Volkov Commander (VC) is a file manager for DOS inspired by the Norton Commander.
 Volkov Commander is purely written in assembly language and is very small (less than 100 KB) and fast.

 Volkov Commander was written by Vsevolod V. Volkov, a programmer from Ukraine, born in 1971.
 The stable version is released as shareware.
-A preview version is also available, which is interchangeably mentioned as an Alpha or Beta release on the website.
+A preview version is also available, which is interchangeably mentioned as an alpha or beta release on the website.
+In 2026, the author released source code for VC versions 4.05 and 4.99 under the 2-clause BSD license.
 The Webmaster for the public face of VC was Daniel R. Egner of Germany.

 Version 4

 Version 4.05 is the last fully functional release of the Volkov Commander.
 It is a pure DOS application, so it doesn't support special features of Windows 9x like long filenames.
 (Apart from that, it can be used under Windows 9x.)
 Besides the Russian version, there is an English one.
 Version 4 is shareware and can be tested free for 30 days.